-Italian designation (also vigneto) for vineyard.
-It is also used for subzone, single vineyard site, vineyard plot or plant.
-Also some wineries put Vigna or Vigneto in front of their estate name (see Azienda vinicola).
-Vigna corresponds to the French Grand Cru.
+Italian term (also vigneto) for vineyard.
+However, it is also used for subzone, single vineyard, vineyard parcel or growth.
+Some wineries also prefix Vigna or Vigneto to their estate name (see Azienda vinicola).
+Vigna is equivalent to the French Grand Cru.
 In Italy it is used for wines from hilly vineyards.
-This is indicated on the label with Vigna and the vineyard designation.
-Compared to the normal DOC/DOCG regulations, there are usually even stricter requirements (higher alcohol content, lower yield etc).
-Only those sites may be mentioned which are officially recognised.
-Other designations for qualitatively outstanding areas are Bricco, Colli, Ronco, Serra and Sori.
-A complete list of keywords relevant to vineyards is included under vineyard area.
+This is indicated on the label with Vigna and site designation.
+Compared to the normal DOC/DOCG regulations, there are usually even stricter specifications (higher alcohol content, lower yield, etc.).
+Only officially recognised vineyards may be named.
+Other designations for qualitatively outstanding sites are Bricco, Colli, Ronco, Serra and Sori.
+A complete list of vineyard-relevant keywords is included under Vineyard.

 The wein.plus encyclopaedia is a comprehensive, well-researched reference work.
 Available anytime and anywhere, it has become an indispensable part of teaching, used by students and myself alike.
 Highly recommended!Dominik Trick

 Technischer Lehrer, staatl. geprüfter Sommelier, Hotelfachschule Heidelberg